astropy/astropy/docs/install.rst

 The tests should run and print out any failures, which you can report at the `Astropy issue tracker <https://github.com/astropy/astropy/issues>`_.

-This way of running the tests may not work if you do it in the Astropy source distribution.
+This way of running the tests may not work if you do it in the `astropy` source distribution.
 See :ref:`sourcebuildtest` for how to run the tests from the source code directory, or :ref:`running-tests` for more details.

-Building from source
+Building from Source
 ====================

 Prerequisites
 -------------

-You'll need a compiler suite and the development headers for Python and Numpy in order to build Astropy.
+You will need a compiler suite and the development headers for Python and NumPy in order to build `astropy`.

-If you're building the latest developer version rather than using a stable release, you will also need `Cython <http://cython.org/>`_ (v0.21 or later) and `jinja2 <http://jinja.pocoo.org/docs/dev/>`_ (v2.7 or later) installed.
+If you are building the latest developer version rather than using a stable release, you will also need `Cython <http://cython.org/>`_ (v0.21 or later) and `jinja2 <http://jinja.pocoo.org/docs/dev/>`_ (v2.7 or later) installed.
 The released packages have the necessary C files packaged with them, and hence do